This topic contains the following sections.

 - Complete the required settings.

-- If you want to subscribe to registry notifications, select Subscribe to Registry Notifications.
+- (Optional) Subscribe to registry notifications by selecting Subscribe to Registry Notifications.

 |Registry Type||Specify the registry type from the drop-down, in this case, select GitHub Container Registry.|